Skip to main content

 Unlike adults, the refusal by a competent child or young person with capacity may or can in certain circumstances, be overridden by someone with parental responsibility or an order of the court.

-It is good practice to involve the child or young person’s parents and others involved in their care in the decision-making process, if the child or young person consents to information about their care and treatment being shared.
+It is good practice to involve the child or young person’s parents and, or others involved in their care in the decision-making process, if the child or young person consents to information about their care and treatment being shared.

-In determining whether a person with parental responsibility can consent to the arrangements which would, without their consent, amount to a deprivation of liberty, CAMHS should advise the admitting ward MDT they will need to consider and apply developments in case law following “Cheshire West”, and may need to seek safeguarding or legal advice in respect of individual cases to ensure the care of the child is delivered within the appropriate legal framework (staff can refer to the trust deprivation of liberty policy).
+In determining whether a person with parental responsibility can consent to the arrangements which would, without their consent, amount to a deprivation of liberty, children and adolescent mental health services (CAMHS) should advise the admitting ward multi-disciplinary team they will need to consider and apply developments in case law following “Cheshire West” and may need to seek safeguarding or legal advice in respect of individual cases to ensure the care of the child is delivered within the appropriate legal framework (colleagues can refer to the trust Mental Capacity Act (2005) Deprivation of Liberty (DoL) policy) and specially the following sections.

-CAMHS staff should seek advice and guidance as required though clinical and managerial supervision, the trust Safeguarding team, the trust’s Mental Capacity Act lead (where appropriate) and via the CAMHS On call manager out of hours.
+Children and adolescent mental health services (CAMHS) colleagues should seek advice and guidance as required though clinical and managerial supervision, the trust Safeguarding team, the trust’s Mental Capacity Act lead (where appropriate) and via the CAMHS on call manager out of hours.

 Approved mental health professionals will also have access to legal advice via the local authority.